innovation tools

 Creative thinking tools are the starting point for innovation.
 Their main purpose is to help teams generate, capture, and refine ideas in an organized way.
 Whether you’re running a structured ideation session or encouraging spontaneous brainstorming, these tools help break mental patterns and encourage novel thinking.

-Digital whiteboards, mind-mapping software, and ideation platforms are commonly used here.
-Many of these tools also include features for categorizing, voting, and building on others’ ideas—helping teams go beyond volume and focus on quality.
-In short, creative thinking tools set the stage for innovation by giving shape to raw concepts and surfacing the most promising ideas.
+Many of these innovation tools also include features for categorising, voting, and building on others’ ideas.
+This allows teams to move beyond idea volume and focus on quality.
+In practice, creative thinking tools set the stage for innovation by shaping raw concepts and surfacing the most promising ideas for further development.

 Collaboration Tools